"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Psalms 132:13-14 - For the LORD has chosen Zion; He has desired it for His dwelling place: "This is My resting place forever; here I will dwell, for I have desired it.

-The Lord gave Moses a laundry list of how His people were to keep things clean and separate which symbolized holiness (Leviticus 14).
+The Lord gave Moses instructions on how His people were to keep things clean and separate which symbolized holiness (Leviticus 14).
 Executions were unclean, so they crucified Jesus "outside the city" like a criminal cut off from His people (Hebrews 13:12).
 Since Jerusalem will remain God's holy city through the Kingdom Age, it makes sense that He will take the unclean "outside of the city" to dispose of them.
-The unclean will also be left outside of the future New Jerusalem in eternity:
+The unclean will also remain outside of the future New Jerusalem in eternity:

 Revelation 22:14-15 - Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.

-But the Lord is not done trampling all the vintage in the Battle of Armageddon.
-After the Lord defeats the armies of the world and takes back Jerusalem, He will send out His angels to gather all people who survive the Tribulation - the saints and God's enemies - the gleanings of the wheat and grape harvests:
+After the Lord defeats the armies of the world and takes back Jerusalem, He will send out His angels to gather all people who survive the Tribulation - the saints and God's enemies - the gleanings of the wheat and grape harvests and trample the vintage in the Battle of Armageddon:

 Matthew 24:29-31 - "Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.